Taiwan urges China to release all information on new virus

 Despite Beijing’s restrictions, the Taiwan Center for Disease Control said earlier this month it had been notified on Jan.
 15 by its Chinese counterpart about the outbreak.
 It said it had also sent two experts to Wuhan to visit health care facilities in order to “better understand the treatment process of the cases.”

 Tsai made no mention of those interactions at her news conference Wednesday.
+Calls to her spokesman rang unanswered.

 “I especially want to urge China, being a member of international society, that it should fulfill its responsibilities to make the situation of the outbreak transparent, and to share accurate information on the outbreak with Taiwan,” Tsai told reporters.